yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 with one of these functions.
 See \ref reflex-input for more details.

-The generated scanner reads from the standard input by default or from an input source specified as a `reflex::Input` object, such as a string, wide string, file, or a stream.
+The generated scanner reads from the standard input by default or from an input source specified as a `reflex::Input` object, such as a string, u32 string, file, or a stream.
 See \ref reflex-input for more details on managing the input to a scanner.